AndrewGibbs/IFSintegrals/README.md

 Boundary Integral operators can be defined and discretised on attractors, using the types `BIO` and `DiscreteBIO`.
 There are examples of these problems being solved in the notebook files, where the boundary integral equation for the Helmholtz equation is solved.

-This is joint work with Andrea Moiola,  David Hewett, Simon Chandler-Wilde and Antonio Caetano.
+This is joint work with Andrea Moiola,  David Hewett, Simon Chandler-Wilde and António Caetano.